360 Huntington Avenue

 Because Northeastern University is connected to a municipal sewerage system, free draining blood and blood products except blood saturated materials may be disposed of into this system.
 This method is not presently restricted by the Massachusetts Water Resources Authority (MWRA).
 If the above method is not practical or it should become prohibited by the MWRA, blood and blood products, except blood saturated materials, shall be placed in an 3 mil red/orange biohazard bag and transferred into an infectious/biohazard box provided by EHS.
 Once properly packaged and manifested they will be scheduled by EHS to be sent to an approved treatment facility.
 They may also be rendered noninfectious by gas, chemical or steam sterilization and placed in a disposal bag provided by EHS and discarded as regular rubbish.
 This method is preferred as it will limit disposal costs for the University.

 Containers of sharps will be disposed of at an approved treatment and disposal facility.
 Scheduling or requests for disposal will by handled by EHS.
-Properly containerized sharps may be dropped-off in room 319A Mugar on Tuesday 10:30-11:30 AM and Thursday 2:30-3:30 PM.
+Properly containerized sharps may be dropped-off in room 319A Mugar on Thursday 2:30-3:30 PM.
 More detailed information for disposing of sharps can be obtained in the "Northeastern University Procedure for the Disposal of Sharps" (Fact Sheet #6) available from our office.

 These wastes shall either be rendered noninfectious on site by steam sterilization, incineration, or in the case of liquids, chemical disinfection.
 Once these wastes have been treated as above they must be put into an additional labeled, 4 mil black disposal bag provided by EHS.
 If on-site treatment is not available, wastes should be placed in a second 3 mil red/orange biohazard bag and transferred into a infectious/biohazard box provided by OEHS.
 Once properly packaged, labeled and EHS notified, EHS can arrange transport to an approved treatment and disposal facility.